Harvesting Pine Straw

 Harvesting pine straw is an excellent way to diversify your investment while waiting for your timber crop to mature.

 For pine straw, Mississippi’s most prevalent pine types are longleaf and loblolly pine.
-Longleaf pine is often the preferred choice when landscaping because of color retention, the needles are longer, and they decompose slower than the loblolly.
+Longleaf pine is often the preferred choice for landscaping because of its color retention, longer needles, and slower decomposition than loblolly.
 While loblolly might not be the most desirable for landscaping because it produces more straw than longleaf, it is a good choice for erosion control.

 When to harvest pine straw

 The first harvest of pine needles should only happen after year eight of the crop.
 Any harvest before that could damage the timber stand.
-Early in the pine stand life cycle, fallen needles produce organic matter, decomposing and adding nutrients to the soil.
+Early in the pine stand’s life cycle, fallen needles accumulate as organic matter, decomposing and adding nutrients to the soil.
 The highest yield will come around year 15, about the same time the first thinning occurs.

 Time of year to harvest pine straw